Men's Perspective: Change in the Legislative Behaviour of Male Representatives as a Consequence of Women’s Increased Presence in Parliaments

 Prof. Dr. Corinna Kröber

-Department for Political Science and Communication Studies
+Department of Political Science and Communication Studies

-Junior Professorship for Comparative Politics
+Junior Professor of Comparative Politics

 corinna.kroeberuni-greifswaldde